 We are committed to providing students who require English as an additional language with the necessary support and teaching.

-Teachers will make reasonable adjustments to their teaching, and specialist EAL support is available.
-Please see the EAL section of the website for more information.
+Teachers will make reasonable adjustments to their teaching, and specialist EAL support is available for groups of students identified as requiring additional support to access the curriculum.

 Homework